-Long before COVID-19 arrived on the scene, the World Health Organisation had declared 2020 the International Year of the Nurse and the Midwife.
-However, it was the pandemic that highlighted how much communities around the world rely on the skills and expertise of nurses.
+Long before COVID-19 arrived, the World Health Organisation declared 2020 the International Year of the Nurse and the Midwife.
+However, the pandemic highlighted how much communities around the world rely on the skills and expertise of nurses.

-Recent figures show that out of 260,000 qualified midwives in Australia, only around 12,000 have a master’s degree in their field.
+Recent figures show that, of 260,000 qualified midwives in Australia, only around 12,000 have a master's degree in their field.
 When it comes to job applications, up to two-thirds of applicants for nursing jobs are considered unsuitable.

-Let’s take a look at how you can improve your career options and explore some of the nursing specialties available to you with a Master of Nursing.
+Let's take a look at how you can improve your career options and explore some of the nursing opportunities and specialties available to you with a Master of Nursing.

-Strong leaders are important in any industry, but in nursing, they are crucial.
+Strong leaders are important in any industry, but in nursing, they're crucial.